hjskevin/hjskevin/README.md

 # Hi How are you！

-My name is hanjiangshui.
+My name is HanJiangShui.

-I'm a front programmer。And you?
+I'm a Front Programmer.And you?

+Now,I work in WuXi,JiangSu,China.

 My skills is Html，Css，JavaScript，Vue and MiniProgramme.
 I can use React and React-Native.
 But I'm not very proficient.
 At present，I'm study deeply.